djclarke92/nimrod/README.md

 The Nimrod software is compiled on your standard linux desktop PC, then cross compiled for the Pi version your are using.
 In theory you could compile everything on the Pi and do away with the cross compiler step.

-Uses PHPGraphLib https://github.com/elliottb/phpgraphlib for displaying graphs.
+Uses dygraph.js from http://dygraphs.com for displaying graphs.

 What can you do with it ?
 * Input events can be switches, temperature values, voltage levels or time of day